-While most of ON1 Photo RAW 2019's image-editing power is found within the Edit module, you can perform many editing tasks on photos inside Browse.
+While most of ON1 Photo RAW 2020's image-editing power is found within the Edit module, you can perform many editing tasks on photos inside Browse.
 This includes changing metadata, labels and ratings, but you can also apply presets to an image or group of images, and can even copy Develop/Effects settings from one photo and paste them onto other photos directly within Browse.
+These operations are also available to any photos shared via ON1 360.